rtsaad/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The rest of the algorithm follows a common approach for classification problem which is to minimize the cross entropy between the logits (softmax) and the labels hot encoding.
 The values for the number of EPOCHS (20), batch size (256) and initial learning rate (0.001) were defined empirically.

-The code for training the model is located in the eigth cell of the ipython notebook.
+The code for training the model is located in the seventh cell of the ipython notebook.

 ### Results